-I have already mentioned in my earlier blogs, that I haven’t explored Dhaka in traveller’s perspective.
-That’s why whenever I get chance, I never miss that!
+I have already mentioned in my earlier blogs, that I haven’t explored Dhaka from a traveler’s perspective.
+That’s why whenever I get the chance, I never miss that!
 Meeting him and exploring together to some places was a good idea for both of us.
 I texted him a day before that we could meet up in Dhakeswari Temple around 12:30 PM and later we can go to some other places!
-The route was very clear and my plan was to cover a lot within short period.
+The route was very clear and I planned to cover a lot within a short period.
 Also, I sent some locations that we could also plan before he comes.

-I woke up like other days with a morning alarm and prepared to start by 10:30 AM from my place because it takes time to go to Old Dhaka from Miprur.
-Though I will take my usual short cut rickshaw ride, but still that would be sensible to start early!
-When I reached very close to Dhanmondi 27, it was almost 11:30 AM and I felt like to text him for a wake-up call.
-On my way I texted him that we were meeting within an hour!
+I woke up like other days with a morning alarm and prepared to start by 10:30 AM from my place because it takes time to go to Old Dhaka from Mirpur.
+Though I will take my usual short cut rickshaw ride, still that would be sensible to start early!
+When I reached very close to Dhanmondi 27, it was almost 11:30 AM and I felt like texting him for a wake-up call.
+On my way, I texted him that we were meeting within an hour!
 No reply!
-Message was sent but not seen!
-Okay so I preferred to get down in the Bengal Boi and wait for him to reply!
-I had their amazing singhara and milk tea that was reasonable.
-If you want, you can also go for a breakfast and enjoy the lovely environment inside.
+The message was sent but not seen!
+Okay, so I preferred to get down in the Bengal Boi and wait for him to reply!
+I had their amazing singhara and reasonable milk tea.
+If you want, you can also go for breakfast and enjoy the lovely environment inside.

 It was 12:15 PM but no text at all!
 Now I was getting confused about his existence.
-Well I thought to go back home first but later decided to go and explore alone.
+Well, I thought to go back home first but later decided to go and explore alone.
 I took another rickshaw and dropped down in the New Market, grabbed another to go to Dhakeswari Temple which is the national Hindu temple in Bangladesh.
-Usually you won’t find a lot to see but during Puja you will get to see a lot as a part of celebration.
+Usually, you won’t find a lot to see but during Puja, you will get to see a lot as a part of the celebration.

-Oh yes, I was keep trying to contact but there was nobody from the other side to reply.
+Oh yes, I kept trying to contact you but there was nobody from the other side to reply.
 I reached to temple around 1:30 PM and waited in front of the gate until 2:0 PM for him to reply!
-To the readers, please note that the temple is very secure place to visit.
-You will always find duty polices around.
-That will make you feel better while entering to the Temple.
+To the readers, please note that the temple is a very secure place to visit.
+You will always find duty policies around.
+That will make you feel better while entering the Temple.

-In the mean time there were some local guys showed up and started asking questions like teasers.
+In the meantime, there were some local guys showed up and started asking questions like teasers.
 I was scared because of their outlook and body language.
-Suddenly a plan came up in my mind that I will hide my identity to them to avoid harassment.
+Suddenly a plan came up in my mind that I will hide my identity from them to avoid harassment.
 I told them that I don’t understand Bangla and I came from Sri Lanka for a special assignment.
 I was brave but also trembling inside with fear of those local goons who could stalk me in many ways!
 They started talking bad things about me in Bangla to see my response but I was not responsive.
-So, they left the place but waiting opposite to the mosque.
-In that moment I wanted to kill him for not being there on time.
+So, they left the place but waiting opposite the mosque.
+At that moment I wanted to kill him for not being there on time.
 Suddenly I got a call and he said, he is there!
 Thanks to Allah for saving my life from those teasers!
-I was so happy and relived to see him in that crucial moment.
+I was so happy and relieved to see him at that crucial moment.
 We talked and listened to his reason for being late and started walking towards the Ahsan Manzil.
 While crossing that place, I found those guys were looking at me.

-If you are foreigner, I would suggest you to leave those places before it gets dark!
-Specially if you a female solo traveller, you always have to be ready to face such kind of situations anytime.
+If you are a foreigner, I would suggest you leave those places before it gets dark!
+Especially if you a female solo traveler, you always have to be ready to face such kinds of situations anytime.
 Preparing yourself before you explore Old Dhaka or anywhere in Dhaka would be a smart approach.

-We took a rickshaw to the Ahsan Manzil that costs 50 taka!
-The time we reached to the place, we heard that Ahsan Manzil remain close on Thursday!
-So, Mohammad have decided to walk and eat something since he didn’t eat anything after waking up.
+We took a rickshaw to the Ahsan Manzil that costs 50 takas!
+At the time we reached the place, we heard that Ahsan Manzil remain close on Thursday!
+So, Mohammad has decided to walk and eat something since he didn’t eat anything after waking up.
 I told him that my house is very far, so I should start early from Old Dhaka.
 I left around 4:30 PM and reached home at 7:45 PM!
 I was super exhausted and had to prepare myself for the next trip to Sylhet.

 Meeting Mohammad on my first day was not a good experience but later we created an amazing friendship within 4 days trip!
-He is a super genius guy with an amazing story telling skills.
+He is a super-genius guy with amazing storytelling skills.
 And you know what?
-He is organized than anybody in this world and have his own excel sheet for his travel bagpack!
+He is organized than anybody in this world and has his own excel sheet for his travel backpack!
 He is brave but scared of something that you can’t even imagine!
 I promised him that I will go to his city with a lot of rats to annoy him as much as I can!
 Yes, he is really scared of it and I can imagine his expression while seeing me at his place with a bunch of rats!
-That would be a small revenge for the day in Old Dhaka 😊 !!!
+That would be small revenge for the day in Old Dhaka 😊 !!!